When running a business, you’ll need to deal with grievances and disciplinarily issues from time to time.

 What is a disciplinary?

-It’s the act of enforcing discipline for wrongdoing or incompliance.
+It’s the act of enforcing discipline for wrongdoing or noncompliance.

 Although it’s most common in workplaces, wherever there are a set of rules, there’ll also be some form of disciplinary procedure for breaking said rules.

-Disciplinary at work is the formal process for handling breaches to an employee’s contract of employment.
+Disciplinary at work is the formal process for handling breaches of an employee’s contract of employment.